Author Guidelines

 Submission Guidelines

-General Articles
+Journalistic Articles

-The majority of CSL Journal articles are presented in a magazine style.
+The majority of CSL Journal articles are presented in a journalistic or magazine style.
 We welcome submissions in French or English on a broad range of topics relevant to school library learning commons professional knowledge and practice.

 For these articles, authors are encouraged to write in an informal, accessible style without compromising important information or analysis.
 Where necessary, informal, in-text citation that clearly identifies sources should be included.
 If a reference list or list of additional resources will significantly enhance the article, it should be formatted in APA style.
 Authors are responsible for the accuracy of their work and for verifying their citations.